savukala/svelte-store-template/README.md

 Rendershoppingcartmodal.svelte is responsible for rendering the container for Rendershoppingcart.

 More in depth explanation is to be found on the respective components files.

+## Crypto_bar?
+Crypto_bar branch aims at improving the project towards cryptocurrency enabled webshop concept.
+I selected a bar as an example business.